Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 <img src="07-oncoprint_files/figure-html/unnamed-chunk-7-1.png" width="384" style="display: block; margin: auto;" />

-OK, in following parts of this Chapter, we still use `mat` and `get_type` to specify the input data.
+In following parts of this chapter, we still use `mat` and `get_type` to specify the input data.

 ### Define the alter_fun() {#define-the-alter-fun}